 - Attend a training

-- Talk about what you learned at these trainings with your social sphere
+- Talk about what you learned at a training with your social sphere

 - Post something about bystander intervention, or other prevention methods on your social media pages